This is the most comprehensive collection of blog examples online.

 Most bloggers lose their enthusiasm when their audience doesn’t grow quickly enough due to misguided expectations.
 Go into this ready to fight for every visitor and never stop learning.
 This way you have a much better chance of finding your version of success.

-Blog inspiration is how it usually starts for most people.
 Maybe you fancy a design blog to release your creative side, or a lifestyle blog to provide compelling insights from your personal experiences.
 It can be on any topic that people are interested in as long as there is real feeling running through it.

 For example, my wife recently decided to start a photography blog due to a renewed enthusiasm for her camera.
 She wants to share her insights on a wide variety of topics; most importantly though, the soul of the blog is about overcoming the busy nature of everyday life to reconnect with a lost hobby.